Before Bless Her Heart

 Relay Foods Gluttony

 To-go boxes littered the table.
 Mary Kay receipts decorated the floor like tinsel.
-The Stuart Street house still had it’s Architectural Digest core but there was an overlay of feminine gluttony coating the postcard perfect scene.
-Under a goose down comforter on a Basset Wyatt custom sofa the leg of a boy drooped over the edge.
-Near his foot a Rose Gold iPhone bleated notifications every few minutes.
+The Stuart Street house still had its Architectural Digest core but there was an overlay of feminine gluttony coating the postcard-perfect scene. the leg of a boy drooped over the edge of a goose-down comforter on a Basset Wyatt custom sofa.
+A Rose Gold iPhone bleated notifications every few minutes near his foot.

 Inger heard that.
 She was at the back door one foot in the dining area and one foot in the kitchen, “I got it.”
-Boy’s arm flopped around and found the phone.
+The boy’s arm flopped around and found the phone.
 He passed it from one hand to the other and raised it up above the back of the couch where Inger could retrieve it.
 Then the arm disappeared back under the comforter.
 Inger started scrolling through the notifications.
 There was a theme.
 Saturday afternoon both the parents and the bank were happy to see she had rejoined the living.
-By early Sunday morning parents and bank were alarmed.
+The parents and the bank were alarmed by early Sunday morning.

 Welcome Back, Tramp Ladies

 Then . . .
 Shockoe Bottom for three.
-Abby and Delma were the wings, Inger the bait and the prize.
+Abby and Delma were the wings, Inger the bait, and the prize.
 They caught a boy.
-Bottle service till last call, then the Jefferson Hotel and room service until brunch.
-Boy made moves but everyone was too drunk.
+Bottle service till the last call, then the Jefferson Hotel and room service until brunch.
+The boy made moves but everyone was too drunk.
 Uber from the hotel to Stuart Street where the shopping had become clutter.
 Inger thought she’d be happy.